Hormone-Aware

 A framework that connects human biology → spatial experience → lighting behavior.

-Lighting is approached not only as a technical or aesthetic layer,
+Lighting is approached not only as a technical or aesthetic layer, but as a regulator of human internal states.

 Activation